phooIish/ChiliGame/README.md

 # The Chili Game
 There is a jar filled with thirteen chocolates and a chili pepper.
-Each player grabs one to three chocolates per turn until one of them is left with the chili pepper.
+The user and cpu can only pick one to three chocolates per turn.
+Whoever has to take the pepper, loses.. the cpu never loses btw ;9)